lhmiranda/MidiPianoTrainer/README.md

 # MIDI Keyboard Trainer

 For now, this repository contains a simple C# console application that listens for MIDI input and visualizes the keys pressed on a piano keyboard in real time.
-The goal is to use this base as the foundation of a piano trainer in the future.
+The goal is to use this as the foundation for a piano trainer in the future.

 ## Features